cocos/cocos-engine/native/tools/swig-config/tutorial/index.md

 %include "MyObject.h"
 ```

-Although Swig doesn't report error now, the binding code will not be compiled, the error is:
+Although Swig doesn't report the error now, the binding code will not be compiled, the error is:

 ![](MyRefCompileError.jpg)